Stacks

 Choosing a Git provider

 If you have advanced security or compliance needs, you can also use a self-hosted Git server as long as it's accessible from the public Internet and supports standard username/password authentication.
-For more information see our in-depth sections about Git authentication and self-hosting scenarios.
+For more information see authenticating to Git and self-hosting.

 Providing connection details